-- 5.43 NPPF paragraph 150 goes on to state: 'Certain other forms of development are also not inappropriate in the Green Belt provided they preserve its openness and do not conflict with the purposes of including land within it.
-These are: - a. mineral extraction; - b. engineering operations; - c. local transport infrastructure which can demonstrate a requirement for a Green Belt location; - d. the re-use of buildings provided that the buildings are of permanent and substantial construction; - e. material changes in the use of land (such as changes of use for outdoor sport or recreation, or for cemeteries and burial grounds); and - f. development, including buildings, brought forward under a Community Right to Build Order or Neighbourhood Development Order.' - 5.44 For further guidance on the types of factors that will be assessed when considering the impact on openness, please see Section 6 below. - 5.45 In relation to NPPF para 150(d), for a building to be of permanent and substantial construction it must have walls and a roof, be structurally sound and not require significant re-building, cladding or significant external alterations.
+NPPF paragraph 150 goes on to state: 'Certain other forms of development are also not inappropriate in the Green Belt provided they preserve its openness and do not conflict with the purposes of including land within it.
+These are:

+- a. mineral extraction; - b. engineering operations; - c. local transport infrastructure which can demonstrate a requirement for a Green Belt location; - d. the re-use of buildings provided that the buildings are of permanent and substantial construction; - e. material changes in the use of land (such as changes of use for outdoor sport or recreation, or for cemeteries and burial grounds); and - f. development, including buildings, brought forward under a Community Right to Build Order or Neighbourhood Development Order.' - 6.39 For further guidance on the types of factors that will be assessed when considering the impact on openness, please see Section 6 below. - 6.40 In relation to NPPF para 150(d), for a building to be of permanent and substantial construction it must have walls and a roof, be structurally sound and not require significant re-building, cladding or significant external alterations.
 It is also expected that it would not require any significant changes to its foundations or the main structural element of the building, for example a pole barn.

-6. Openness
+7. Openness

-6.1 As set out in paragraph 137 of the NPPF, one of the essential characteristics of Green Belts is their openness.
+7.1 As set out in paragraph 137 of the NPPF, one of the essential characteristics of Green Belts is their openness.
 In considering the concept of openness, there are two dimensions; spatial and visual.
-This means that the absence of visual intrusion, or the presence of screening, does not in itself mean that there is no impact on the openness of the Green Belt as a result.
+The spatial dimension relates to the physical scale of the development itself whereas the visual dimension is the extent to which the development can be seen.
+This means that the absence of visual intrusion, or the presence of screening, does not in itself mean that there is no impact on the openness of the Green Belt as a result of the development.
 Equally this does not mean that the openness of the Green Belt has no visual dimension.
-Instead, any assessment of the impact of a proposal on the openness of the Green Belt must include consideration of both the spatial aspect as well as the visual aspect.

-6.2 Factors which would be considered as part of this assessment include the proposal's footprint, floorspace, volume, bulk, height, mass, positioning and visual prominence.
+Instead, any assessment of the impact of a proposal on the openness of the Green Belt must include consideration of both its spatial impact as well as its visual impact.
+7.2 Factors which would be considered as part of this assessment include the proposal's footprint, floorspace, volume, bulk, height, mass, positioning and visual prominence.
 Consideration will also be given to increased activity and general disturbance that would be caused by the development proposal.
 There is also likely to be an interplay between the various factors.
-For instance, redevelopment of a previously developed site might result in a greater overall footprint but has a lesser impact on the openness of the Green Belt if it rationalises the development of one large building into numerous dwellings spread out across a site is likely to have a greater impact on the openness of the Green Belt even if it results in a smaller overall footprint of development.
+For instance, redevelopment of a previously developed site might result in a greater overall footprint but has a lesser impact on the openness of the Green Belt if it rationalises the development on a smaller and more discrete area of the site.
+Conversely the redevelopment of one large building into numerous dwellings spread out across a site is likely to have a greater impact on the openness of the Green Belt even if it results in a smaller overall footprint of development.
 This example would also result in the introduction of boundary treatments (be they hard or soft) throughout the site and increased domestic activity with associated paraphernalia, such as vehicles and garden equipment.
 This would all have an impact on openness and would need to therefore be considered in the round.

-Appendix 1

-Proposals for infill development: decision- making flow diagram
+Appendix 1: Proposals for infill development: decision- making flow diagram